adamcroom/mediator/_posts/2015-03-30-price-college-of-business-technology-teach-in.md

 &nbsp;

-And then I made my slides on a Google presentation (again&#8211;a new strategy for me), so I could literally walk in with a binder and rock &#8216;n roll.
-I&#8217;m serious&#8211;I&#8217;m growing tired of having to have the right adapter or that minor freakout moment you have when you realize the monitor only comes with an HDMI cord and you only have the means to plug into VGA.
-It&#8217;s exhausting.
-And don&#8217;t get me started on Apple TVs&#8230;
+And then I made my slides on a Google presentation (again–a new strategy for me), so I could literally walk in with a binder and rock 'n roll.
+I'm serious–I'm growing tired of having to have the right adapter or that minor freakout moment you have when you realize the monitor only comes with an HDMI cord and you only have the means to plug into VGA.
+It's exhausting.
+And don't get me started on Apple TVs...

 This transition was a mixture of liberating and constraining at the same time, which are both positives if you are talking to a creative.
-I really do feel like my point was much more articulated since it wasn&#8217;t straight from my head which is known to occasionally short out at inopportune moments.
+I really do feel like my point was much more articulated since it wasn't straight from my head which is known to occasionally short out at inopportune moments.
 I also still had enough margin to go off script a couple times.
 And, as minimal as Google presentations are, they allowed me to not put my stock in fancy animations and "Smart Art."

 The other consequence I was trying to go for with this approach was to make this blog post a little easier.
-I&#8217;m starting to figure if I&#8217;m going to spend the time to write anything, much less 2500 words, that may be valuable beyond the folks gathered in the room, assuming that it doesn&#8217;t go beyond a certain threshold of sensitivity, it&#8217;s probably worth sharing here, if only as a way for me to keep an archive, for better or for worse, of my talks and presentations.
+I'm starting to figure if I'm going to spend the time to write anything, much less 2500 words, that may be valuable beyond the folks gathered in the room, assuming that it doesn't go beyond a certain threshold of sensitivity, it's probably worth sharing here, if only as a way for me to keep an archive, for better or for worse, of my talks and presentations.

 Lastly, I want to mention that I find myself talking less about specific tools and more about ecosystems (and, more importantly, outcomes).
 Or, as [Simon Sinek][1] would say, the WHY and less of the what/how.
-You&#8217;ll notice below that I interweave examples of whats happening on campus and not necessarily focused around one tool or technology.
+You'll notice below that I interweave examples of whats happening on campus and not necessarily focused around one tool or technology.
 I am hopeful that the faculty found this to be a beneficial.

 Below is a slightly adapted version of the script for the talk I gave Friday to some faculty at the Price College of Business.
 And, let me tell you, this was a really cool event to be a part of.
 Here I am getting to talk to thirty or forty-so faculty members who were spending their day talking about *teaching.* I have to give my sincerest thanks to, first, the faculty who gave up their Friday to attend, as well as both Senior Assistant Dean Bob Dauffenbach for the invitation and Dean Daniel Pullin for his support in the event.
-It&#8217;s also worth noting that the College also lent an IT assistant so said problems I mentioned early wouldn&#8217;t have actually taken place this go around :smiley: You rule!
-This was truly one of my favorite moments to be a part of this semester and I appreciate the Price College of Business&#8217;s commitment to having conversations such as this.
-Anyways, without further adieu&#8230;
+It's also worth noting that the College also lent an IT assistant so said problems I mentioned early wouldn't have actually taken place this go around :smiley: You rule!
+This was truly one of my favorite moments to be a part of this semester and I appreciate the Price College of Business's commitment to having conversations such as this.
+Anyways, without further adieu...

 &#8212;

 The title of my talk appears on your agenda as “Leveraging Digital Assets to Enhance Your Class” which is about as this descriptive of a title as [this stock image][2] is unique.
 Thank you for allowing me to speak despite falling severely short on this front.
 What I’m actually going to share instead what my team, the Digital Learning Team, housed within the [Center for Teaching Excellence][3], has been working on over the course of the last couple of years.

 First, I want to give a quick background as to who I am and why I may have an opinion on this subject beyond my title of Director of Digital Learning.
-For starters, I&#8217;m a former student of the University of Oklahoma.
+For starters, I'm a former student of the University of Oklahoma.

 [<img src="/uploads/2015/03/CCEW1.jpg"/>][4]

 Here’s a picture from over seven years ago when Daniel Pullin was a newly hired, mere executive director.
 Mere *mortal*!
-I was, merely, in need of a haircut&#8230; But it was within the [Center for the Creation of Economic Wealth][5], within the Price College of Business, that I developed my love for not only technology but the entrepreneurial spirit.
+I was, merely, in need of a haircut...
+But it was within the [Center for the Creation of Economic Wealth][5], within the Price College of Business, that I developed my love for not only technology but the entrepreneurial spirit.

 I’m an instructor in my home college, the Gaylord College of Journalism and Mass Communication.
 My public relations course centers around student’s as creators, digital storytellers, and visual communicators.